 The company has announced that it plans to expand its production and export base beyond Iran's borders as sanctions are lifted.
-IKCO plans to export a total of 30,000 units to international markets over the next 12 months.
+IKCO has also met its target to export a total of 30,000 units to international markets within its stipulated 12 month period..
 The company has also signed a memorandum of understanding to begin assembly of completely knocked down kits in Azerbaijan while highlighting its intention to promote assembly in Belarus, Egypt, Senegal, and Venezuela.
 IKCO has also begun assembling the Arisun pickup truck at its plant in Iraq and it intends to open an additional assembly line to add more models to its product offering by the end of Q317.